tykling/certgrinder/docs/certgrinder.rst

 Command-line Options
 --------------------
 The client has a few different commandline options which are shown below::

-     (venv) user@computer:~ $ certgrinder -h
-     usage: certgrinder [-h] [-c CHECKTLSA] [-C] [-d] [-n NAMESERVER] [-p] [-q] [-s SHOWTLSA] [-t] [-v]
+   usage: certgrinder.py [-h] [-c CHECKTLSA] [-C] [-d] [-f CONFIGFILE]
+                         [-n NAMESERVER] [-p] [-q] [-s SHOWTLSA] [-S] [-v]
-                               configfile

    Certgrinder version 0.13.0-alpha4-dev.
 See the README.md file for more info.

-     positional arguments:
-       configfile            The path to the certgrinder.yml config file to use, default ~/certgrinder.yml

    optional arguments:
      -h, --help            show this help message and exit -c CHECKTLSA, --checktlsa CHECKTLSA
                            Tell certgrinder to lookup TLSA records for the given service in the DNS and compare with what we have locally, for example: --checktlsa _853._tcp
      -C, --check           Tell certgrinder check certificate validity and exit.
                            If any certificates are missing or have less than 30 days validity the exit code will be 1.
      -d, --debug           Debug output.
 Lots of output about the internal workings of certgrinder.
+     -f CONFIGFILE, --configfile CONFIGFILE
+                           The path to the certgrinder.yml config file to use, default ~/certgrinder.yml
      -n NAMESERVER, --nameserver NAMESERVER
                            Tell certgrinder to use this DNS server IP to lookup TLSA records.
 Only relevant with -c / --checktlsa.
                            Only v4/v6 IPs, no hostnames.
      -p, --showspki        Tell certgrinder to generate and print the pin-sha256 spki pins for the public keys it manages.
      -q, --quiet           Quiet mode.
 No output at all if there is nothing to do.
      -s SHOWTLSA, --showtlsa SHOWTLSA
                            Tell certgrinder to generate and print TLSA records for the given service, for example: --showtlsa _853._tcp
-       -t, --test            Tell the certgrinder server to use LetsEncrypt staging servers, for test purposes.
+     -S, --staging         Tell the certgrinder server to use LetsEncrypt staging servers, for testing purposes.
      -v, --version         Show version and exit.
-     (venv) user@computer:~ $